okcashpro/okcash/CONTRIBUTING.md

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
 Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

-Thank you for contributing to Eliza and helping build the future of autonomous AI agents! 🎉
+Thank you for contributing to OKai and helping build the future of autonomous AI agents! 🎉